willyarisky/Paste/README.md

    - Click on the "Show" button to reveal the key.
    - Copy the displayed internal API key to use in your application.

-### Connect the Copied template to your Notion Integration
+### Connect the Copied Template to Your Notion Integration

 Follow these steps on [Notion](https://www.notion.so/help/add-and-manage-connections-with-the-api).